makersacademy/bowling-challenge/README.md

 Use the app online at [bowling-scorecard-app.herokuapp.com](https://bowling-scorecard-app.herokuapp.com/).

-To use locally:
+To use locally, first install npm, then in the terminal:
 ```
 git clone git@github.com:ryandav/bowling-challenge.git
 cd bowling-challenge
 npm install
-DEBUG=myapp:* npm start
+npm start
 ```

 To run the tests `open SpecRunner.html`.
 The using tests are in the `spec` folder and feature tests in the `spec/features` folder.